sabre1041/cloudnativesecuritycon-workload-identity-tutorial/docs/tutorial5.md

 vault policy read dbpolicy
 ```

-Next, verify JWT authentication is included in the list of enabled providers:
+Next, verify JWT authentication is included in the list of enabled providers with the Path `jwt`:

 ```shell
 vault auth list